| DID

 the County 2nd XI before concentrating on football.
 He later played for

 the MCC against Germany at Lords in 1992 scoring a single run - 'I always score one against Germany' he said.
+Arthur Milton was the last of

 the England double internationals.
 He made